|

 a custom one done locally.
 A set of Gibson, Mopar or

-headers might find their way on too.
+PPH headers might find their way on too.

 I bought some extra door handles so I can paint them